NitishGourishetty/momentum-sentiment-crypto/README.md

 ### Data Sources and Processing

-We obtained daily price data (open/close prices) for five major cryptocurrencies (Note: I should probably expand this to avoid any overfitting in rank):
+We obtained daily price data (open/close prices) for five major cryptocurrencies (Have expanded this universe in updates to include 20+ coins):
 - **Bitcoin (BTC)**
 - **Ethereum (ETH)**
 - **Cardano (ADA)**